 Test what you teach!

-5. Make your Classes Unpredictable
+5. Make Classes Unpredictable

-Make announcements each class, but at random times, sometimes the beginning, sometimes the end.
+Make announcements each class, but at random times, sometimes at the beginning, sometimes at the end.
 Throw out a serious test hint every couple of classes.
 Don’t give answers to every single exercise students do.
 Predictability breeds apathy.

-Keep student on their toes.
+Keep students on their toes.

 Results from Jackie’s Content Classes

 In my classes, nobody sleeps.
 Like maybe out of 20 teaching hours, I’ll have one sleepy student who can’t keep their eyes open.
-I quite rarely notice anyone sneaking out for smoke or excessive bathroom breaks, etc. Very few students are on their phones.
-Sure, some students look bored sometimes, but that’s par for the course since I feel no need to be an edu-tainer.
+I quite rarely notice anyone sneaking out for a smoke or excessive bathroom breaks, etc. Very few students are on their phones.
+Sure, some students look bored sometimes, but that’s par for the course since I feel no need to be an edutainer.
 Maybe looking bored means they’re actually focusing.
 Who knows.
 What I do sincerely hope is this:

 My students are actually learning something, at least more than what they’re learning when they’re sleeping in their other classes